 Radio Comix is posting the entire series online.

 - The Alleged Starship: Regulo's ship, he leased it for cheap with no "frills" added (like new wiring, a radio, weapons...).

-- Bi the Way: Ches occasionally attempts to seduce women and Deck has at least one ex-girlfriend.
+- Bi the Way: Despite their relationship, Ches occasionally attempts to seduce women and Deck has at least one ex-girlfriend.

 - Casual Interstellar Travel

-- Damsel in Distress: That girl they accidentally rescued from the raiders in the first book.
+- Damsel in Distress: That girl Ches and Deck accidentally rescued from the raiders in the first book.

-- Feudal Future: They've rescued the occasional princess, and Ches and Deck were "knights" in some past war.
-But the "Dread Koroboromitsu clan" that are the antagonists of "Relatively Speaking" are more like ineffectual Right Wing Militia Fanatics.
+- Feudal Future: Ches and Deck have rescued the occasional princess, and they were "knights" in some past war.
+But the "Dread Koroboromitsu clan" who are the antagonists of "Relatively Speaking" are more like ineffectual Right Wing Militia Fanatics.